One Stole.

 Advent • Lent • Kingship • Mourning

-By Willi Wheeler — A teaching article on the spiritual meaning, symbolism and purpose carried by liturgical stoles.
+By Wilmi Wheeler — A teaching article on the spiritual meaning, symbolism and purpose carried by liturgical stoles.

 A stole is not just worn.
 It represents calling.